Is Nairobi Safe for a Layover? (2026 Update from a Local Guide)

 "I was nervous about leaving the airport, but our guide made everything smooth.
 We saw giraffes and rhinos and made it back with time to spare."

-— Sarah, United States
+— Sarah, Austin, Texas

 "Professional, punctual, and safe.
 Exactly what I needed for my 8-hour layover."

-— Mark, United Kingdom
+— Mark, Manchester, UK

 Here's What I Want You to Remember